WahlNetwork/nsx-tier-builder/README.md

 NSX Tier Builder
 ================

-In a nutshell, the script builds switches, a router, and an edge for your VMware NSX application tiers (prod, test, dev, spongebob, etc).
-The script assumes that you've already deployed NSX and configured the cluster, segments, transport zone, and VXLAN tunnels.
+In a nutshell, the "create" script builds switches, a router, and an edge for your VMware NSX application tiers (prod, test, dev, spongebob, etc).
+The "remove" script does the opposite.
+Both scripts assume that you've already deployed NSX and configured the cluster, segments, transport zone, and VXLAN tunnels.

 ![Create-NSXTier](https://github.com/WahlNetwork/nsx-tier-builder/blob/screenshots/create-nsx-tier.jpg)